 Category: Transient Plane Source

 Abstract: Porous monoliths, often referred to as polymerised High Internal Phase Emulsions (polyHIPEs), are materials made of polymers that have applications ranging from chemical engineering to biomedicine.
-In this paper, a Hot Disk TPS 2500 measured the thermal conductivity of tannin-based monoliths with the transient plane source (TPS) technique.
+In this paper, a TPS instrument measured the thermal conductivity of tannin-based monoliths with the transient plane source (TPS) technique.
 Results showed that as the porosity of the polyHIPEs increased, the thermal conductivity decreased linearly, a characteristic that could be used for applications in thermal insulation.

 Reference: Materials and Design 79 (2015) 115-126